NMTT RISK ASSESSMENT

 Hazard: Work Equipment: Exposing equipment which could be touched by multiple pupils and risk spreading infection

 1. Each child will be assigned their own computer for the duration of their course.
-There will be no sharing of computers under any circumstances
+There will be no sharing of computers.

-2. If a computer stops working the child will be told to wait until an alternative computer (we have spares) becomes available, at a safe distance from others
+2. If a computer stops working the child will be told to wait until an alternative computer (we have spares) becomes available,.

 3. Computer/ keyboard/ mouse will be thoroughly cleaned with anti-bacterial wipes before and after use